 The holidays are approaching rapidly.
-Before you know it, the turkey decorations will be replaced with holiday music, and then bam: it’s January.
-For many companies, November and December can be a much more relaxed time of year – end of year goal-setting, a slower and more leisurely pace, uplifted spirits in the office, and holiday parties.
-But come January, the environment can be drastically disrupted by New Year turnover.
+For many companies, December can be a relaxed time of year-end of year goal-setting, a slower and more leisurely pace, uplifted spirits in the office, and holiday parties.
+But come January, the environment can be drastically disrupted by seasonal, New Year turnover.

 Turnover is an important piece of data for companies to pay attention to: according to a massive study on evidence-based practices in retention and turnover, reducing turnover rates is linked to sales growth and improved employee morale.
 But because of globalization and demographic shifts, it’s becoming more challenging, and therefore increasingly important, to retain key employees.

 And turnover isn’t just a morale-killer—it’s expensive.
 On top of the direct costs required to recruit and onboard a new employee, there are indirect costs of turnover to contend with, including loss of diversity, diminished quality of work while a role is open, and a higher risk of additional turnover.

 Why does turnover spike in the New Year?